Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common mistakes that people make when they choose a career?
+What are the most common mistakes people make when choosing an occupation?

 What can I do to avoid taking the wrong career route?

-How can I stand apart in my chosen field?
+How can I make myself stand apart in my chosen field?

-What can I do if I’m feeling stuck in my current job?
+What can I do if i feel stuck at work?

 Conclusion